Ron Koppelberger

 Bayonets and Wolves Breath

 The crew were run down and uneasy.
 The clear blue sky was chill and an illusionary attempt at a positive forecast.
 A pinnacle with the blunt side nearby, Major Bliss picked up the Bayonet and waved it with command.
 Gray Sully rolled his eyes and moaned, “Can’t we secure the site and head back to the Wire Pine Major?”
 The Wire Pine was the only token of country repose in the secret struggle called Amatory.
+The Major looked at the others with a casual ambiance.
+The sky called unwaveringly and the turn of a daytime moon sang to them with an unearthly howl.
+Wolves the major wondered in time with the revolving horizon.

 The excavation was rich with the history of liberation.
 “Freedom!” the Major shouted to the holy taboo of distant dreams and concealed fate.